Jamura8/Challenger/README.md

 Coding Challenges Setup Instructions Navigate to the Challenges directory: cd Challenges you Open the arrayMap.js and stringTransform.js

-files in your preferred code editor to view the solutions, Approach Array Manipulation (arrayMap.js): I implemented a function to determine if there exists a contiguous subarray within an array that sums up to the target The solution follows the provided problem statement and constraints, achieving the expected time and space complexity
+files in your preferred code editor to view the solutions, Approach Array Manipulation (arrayMap.js): I implemented a function to determine if there exists a contiguous subarray within an array that sums up to the target The solution follows the provided problem statement and constrai achieving the expected time and space complexity

 String Transformation (stringTransform.js): I implemented a function to transform a string based on the provided rules.
 The solution handles all possible cases mentioned in the problem statement and achieves the expected time and space complexity